What County is New York City In?

-Originally inhabited by the Lenape and called Manahatta, meaning "hilly island", in 1626 the Dutch paid $24 (technically, 60 guilders) for the island and named their settlement in the modern-day Financial District "New Amsterdam."
+Originally inhabited by the Lenape and called Manahatta, meaning "hilly island", in 1626 the Dutch paid about $24 (60 guilders) for the island and named their settlement in the modern-day Financial District "New Amsterdam."

-That $24 may be worth closer to $2,000 today, but stands as the low water mark on NYC real estate prices.
+That $24 may be worth closer to $2,000 today, but may be the low water mark on NYC real estate prices.

 Rents have been going up ever since.

-During the Second Anglo-Dutch War, fought over control of global trade routes between the English and Dutch empires, England gained control over the area of present-day NYC in 1664 and renamed it New York, as King Charles II of England gave the lands to his broker, the Duke of York.
+During the Second Anglo-Dutch War, fought over control of trade routes between the English and Dutch empires, victorious England gained control over present-day NYC in 1664 and renamed it New York, as King Charles II of England gifted the lands to his broker, the Duke of York.

 Federal Hall, right across from the New York Stock Exchange on Wall St & Broad St

-You can still grab a beer at the (rebuilt) Fraunces Tavern a few blocks over on Pearl Street, where the Founding Fathers were known to down a few after a hard day planning the birth of a nation.
+You can still grab a beer at the (rebuilt) Fraunces Tavern a few blocks over on Pearl Street, where the Founding Fathers were known to throw back a few after a long day at the office, planning the birth of a nation.

-Today, New York City, dominated by the borough of Manhattan, is the de facto corporate capital of the United States, its financial hub, a major cultural center, and its largest city.
+Today, New York City, dominated by the borough of Manhattan, is the de facto corporate capital of the United States, its financial hub, a major cultural center, and the country's largest city.

 Which County is Brooklyn in?